yypy22/yypy22/README.md

 📈 NLP summer school at Tokyo University
 📈 Data Science online course at Tokyo University

 🍜 In my free time, I enjoy exploring new food spots or cafes.
+NO RAMEN, NO LIFE

 🏋️‍♂️ When I'm not coding or eating, you can usually find me at the gym, staying active and working out.